AstraZeneca is no longer available in Australia

-Patients should seek urgent medical attention if they experience any symptoms of TTS.
+Patients were urged to seek urgent medical attention if they experienced any symptoms of TTS.

 - about 2 to 3 per 100,000 people vaccinated with AstraZeneca under 60 years of age.

-A range of severity of illness has been reported in Australia.
-Some cases have been relatively mild, some have had significant morbidity, and some have been fatal.
+A range of severity of illness was reported in Australia.
+Some cases were relatively mild, some had significant morbidity, and some were fatal.

-The overall case fatality rate is lower than reported internationally.
-This is likely to reflect increased detection due to increased awareness, as well as early diagnosis and treatment.
+The overall case fatality rate in Australia was lower than reported internationally.
+This was likely due to increased detection due to increased awareness, as well as early diagnosis and treatment.

 Risk of TTS

-No biological or other risk factors have been identified that predict who will develop TTS.
+No biological or other risk factors were identified that predicted who developed TTS.

-Cases have been reported in all ages, and in both men and women.
+Cases were reported in all ages, and in both men and women.

-TTS appears to be more severe in younger women.
+TTS appeared to be more severe in younger women.

-Almost all reported cases of TTS have occurred after the first dose of AstraZeneca.
-The risk of TTS is much lower after the second dose.
+Almost all reported cases of TTS occurred after the first dose of AstraZeneca.
+The risk of TTS was much lower after the second dose.

-People under the age of 60 years are preferred to have an alternative vaccine to AstraZeneca.
+People under the age of 60 years were preferred to have an alternative vaccine to AstraZeneca.

-Some people with pre-existing conditions are preferred not to have AstraZeneca for their first or second dose.
-Find out who should not have AstraZeneca vaccine because of pre-existing conditions.
+Some people with pre-existing conditions were preferred not to have AstraZeneca for their first or second dose.

 Advice for health professionals